Countdown to the election: Mail-in-ballots sent, new machines delivered

 As election season heats up, vote-by-mail ballots have been sent out and new machines for early voting are being delivered.

 This week is time to make sure you are registered to vote for the Nov.
-2 General Election, and to fill out the paperwork to get registered, election officials said.
-You can also register in person at your county's Registrar's Office or Superintendent of Elections Office.
+2 general election, and to fill out the paperwork to get registered, election officials said.
+You can also register in person at your county registrar's office or superintendent of elections office.

-For voters not already registered or if needing to update registration information including a new address, the best way to register is online through the state Voter Information Portal, said Atlantic County Superintendent of Elections Maureen Bugdon.
+For voters not already registered or who need to update registration information, including a new address, the best way to register is online through the state Voter Information Portal, Atlantic County Superintendent of Elections Maureen Bugdon said.

 "It comes to us in minutes," Bugdon said of the information through the online portal.
 "I would also encourage people to put a phone number down.
 If we have any issue with what is submitted — like a typo in an address — we can get the problem addressed quickly."